junxit/us-congress-bills-116/metadata.md

 - 2020-12-10 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H7122)
 - 2020-12-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H7122)
 - 2020-12-11 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.
+- 2020-12-20 — Passed Senate without amendment by Voice Vote.
+- 2020-12-20 — Passed/agreed to in Senate: Passed Senate without amendment by Voice Vote.
+- 2020-12-20 — Senate Committee on Energy and Natural Resources discharged by Unanimous Consent. (consideration: CR S7885)
+- 2020-12-20 — Senate Committee on Energy and Natural Resources discharged by Unanimous Consent.(consideration: CR S7885)
+- 2020-12-21 — Message on Senate action sent to the House.
+- 2020-12-24 — Presented to President.
+- 2020-12-24 — Presented to President.
+- 2021-01-05 — Became Public Law No: 116-301.
+- 2021-01-05 — Became Public Law No: 116-301.
+- 2021-01-05 — Signed by President.
+- 2021-01-05 — Signed by President.